Breast lump removalWhen a lump in your breast doesn’t go away on its own, you may need to have it removed

 How long will I need to stay in hospital?

-Most breast lump removal operations are performed as day case in which case you will be able to go home the same day.
-There are some instances where you may need to stay in overnight but your Consultant will discuss this with you prior to your operation.
+Most breast lump removal operations are performed as a day case, in which case you will be able to go home the same day.
+There are some instances where you may need to stay in overnight, but your Consultant will discuss this with you prior to your operation.

 When will I know if the procedure was successful?

 Your breast tissue will be sent off to be examined by a Pathologist.
 You will be given a follow-up appointment with your Consultant, usually one week later, to discuss the results.